 Who decides what legal counsel to use through Terrafirma?

-The Claims Committee is responsible for the selection and assignment of outside counsel in consultation with staff and the member insured land trust.
-Staff advise the member of counsel assignments after confirming representation with outside counsel.
-The Claims Committee may choose any qualified counsel to represent the member provided that counsel agrees with the fee schedule and is qualified to handle the claim, including outside counsel preferred by the member.
+Land trusts insured with Terrafirma usually have a relationship with an outside trial attorney.
+Terrafirma prefers to retain attorneys that the land trusts knowns and respects, and who understand the local culture.
+The Claims Committee, nonetheless, is responsible for the selection and assignment of outside counsel in consultation with the member insured land trust.
+The Claims Committee may choose any qualified counsel to represent the member land trust provided that counsel agrees with the fee schedule and is qualified to handle the claim.
+Terrafirma's first choice is the outside counsel preferred by the member, if qualified to handle the claim and if agreeable to the fee and work guidelines.
 The Claims Committee may authorize the engagement of adjusters, third-party investigators, attorneys, or other professionals as necessary.
 We want to be sure that national knowledge is shared with all land trusts and that land trusts have the best possible representation needed for the particular case, balanced with consideration for local issues and a preference for experienced local counsel.
-If land trusts don’t have a litigator they know and have used, then Terrafirma is likely to play a much larger role in attorney selection than for a land trust with a long established relationship with a highly qualified litigator who is able to work at a discounted rate.
-Ultimately the decision rests with Terrafirma, but since the land trusts are also the owners and operators of Terrafirma, it should result in fair and appropriate decisions about legal counsel.
+If a land trust does not have a trusted trial attorney, then Terrafirma is likely to play a much larger role in attorney selection than for a land trust with a long established relationship with a highly qualified litigator who is able to work at a discounted rate.
+Ultimately the decision rests with Terrafirma, but since the land trusts are also the owners and operators of Terrafirma, it results in fair and appropriate decisions about legal counsel.

 What does the Claims Committee do and who is on it?